JPMA President's Press Conference JPMA's Vision for 2035 and JPMA's Policy Proposals for 2025 were released.

-On February 26, 2025, the Pharmaceutical Manufacturers Association of Japan (PMAJ) held a press conference at Muromachi Mitsui Hall & Conference (Chuo-ku, Tokyo).
+On February 26, 2025, the "JPMA President's Press Conference" was held at Muromachi Mitsui Hall & Conference (Chuo-ku, Tokyo).

-At the same press conference, Hiroaki Ueno, Chairman of the Pharmaceutical Manufacturers Association of Japan (PMAJ), gave a presentation on his vision for the pharmaceutical industry, focusing on the "PMAJ Industry Vision 2035" and "PMAJ Policy Recommendations 2025" released on the same day.
+At the same press conference, JPMA Chairman Hiroaki Ueno gave a presentation on his vision for the pharmaceutical industry, focusing on the "JPMA's Vision for 2035" and "JPMA's Policy Proposals for 2025," both of which were released on the same day.
 Looking back on the events and initiatives that have taken place since he became chairman, he introduced the vision of the pharmaceutical industry 10 years from now (Industry Vision 2035) based on the changes in the environment surrounding the industry, as well as his requests to the government and the efforts of the pharmaceutical industry over the next two years (Policy Proposal 2025) to realize the vision.
-As a summary, we presented a vision for the future of the pharmaceutical industry as a key industry.
+Figure 3: Future vision of the pharmaceutical industry as a key industry

 A lively Q&A session was held with 36 members of the press from 21 companies on the day of the event.
-The following is a summary of Chairman Ueno's presentation and the Q&A session with the Pharmaceutical Manufacturers Association of Japan (PMAJ) executives, including Chairman Ueno.
+The following is a summary of Chairman Ueno's presentation and the Q&A session with JPMA executives, including the Chairman.

 Chairman's press conference